AchrafKassioui/Learning-iOS-Dev/README.md

 ## 9223372036854775807

-*27 November 2023*
+*27 November 2023, updated 17 January 2025*

-That's the biggest number that can be stored in an integer variable in Swift.
+That's the biggest number that can be stored in an integer variable in Swift on 64-bit platforms.

 ```Swift
 var number = Int.max
 print(number) // outputs 9223372036854775807
 ```

+On a 32-bit platform, the maximum value is 2147483647.

 ## String Methods